 Exalted and honoured is the blessed Holy One, whose glory transcends all praises, hymns and blesssings that people can offer; and let us all say Amen.

 May there be abundant peace from heaven, and life for us and for all Israel; and let us all say Amen.

-May the One who establishes peace in the heavens, grant peace to us and to all Israel; and let us all say Amen.
-We Remember Them In the rising of the sun and in its going down, we remember them.
+May the One who establishes peace in the heavens, grant peace to us, to all Israel and the entire world; and let us all say Amen.

+We Remember Them

+In the rising of the sun and in its going down, we remember them.
 In the blowing of the wind and in the chill of winter, we remember them.
 In the opening of buds and in the rebirth of spring, we remember them.
 In the blueness of the sky and in the warmth of summer, we remember them.
 In the rustling of leaves and in the beauty of autumn, we remember them.
 In the beginning of the year and when it ends, we remember them; When we are weary and in need of strength, we remember them.
 When we are lost and sick at heart, we remember them.
-When we have joys we yearn to share, we remember them.
-So long as we live, they too shall live, for they are now a part of us, as we remember them. -Rabbi Stanley Rabinowitz, adapted by Rabbis Jack Riemer and Sylvan Kamens
+So long as we live, they too shall live, for they are now a part of us, as we remember them.

+-Rabbi Stanley Rabinowitz,

+adapted by Rabbis Jack Riemer and Sylvan Kamens

+The Gift of Memory

-THE GIFT OF MEMORY We thank You, God of life and love, For the resurrecting gift of memory Which endows Your children fashioned in Your image With the Godlike sovereign power to give immortality through love.
-Blessed are You God, Who enables Your children to remember. -Rabbi Morris Adler This handbook is not meant to be an exhaustive explanation of all matters related to mourning patterns.
-It is intended to be of ready assistance to you in time of need.
-There are a number of very good books which deal with Judaism and mourning.
-Remembering A Loved One Even though our loved ones have passed on, it is still important to remember them and to honour them, not just for ourselves, but for our children and grandchildren.
-We do so through ritual, (the recitation of Kaddish), emulation, (the cultivation of a value of traditions which was important to the deceased), and tzedakah.
+We thank You, God of life and love, For the resurrecting gift of memory Which endows Your children fashioned in Your image With the Godlike sovereign power to give immortality through love.
+Blessed are You God, Who enables Your children to remember.

+-Rabbi Morris Adler

+Remembering A Loved One

+Even though our loved ones have passed on, it is still important to remember them and to honour them, not just for ourselves, but for our children and grandchildren.
+We do so through ritual, (the recitation of Kaddish), emulation, (the cultivation of a value or traditions which was important to the deceased), and tzedakah.

 In the Jewish tradition, one of the greatest honours one can bestow on someone is to perform a mitzvah on their behalf.
 Rather than sending flowers, those who want to express their condolences to the family in a tangible way, may perform the mitzvah of tzedakah.
 The most common form of tzedakah is to make a donation to a charity which was most meaningful to the departed.

-Families may inscribe their loved one's name on a yahrzeit plaque in the Sanctuary of Beth Tzedec.
-This will ensure that a light is lit beside the name of the departed on the anniversary of their death (yahrzeit), and during the four days when Yizkor is recited each year.
-Families that are interested in establishing this permanent memorial are welcome to call the synagogue office.
-Loved ones may also be remembered through the establishment of an endowment fund, the dedication of a seat in the Sanctuary, by sponsoring a synagogue project or in some other manner which would best reflect the interests of the departed.
+Families may inscribe their loved one's name on a yahrtzeit plaque in the Sanctuary of Beth Tzedec.
+This will ensure that a light is lit beside the name of the departed on the anniversary of their death (yahrtzeit), and during the four days when Yizkor is recited each year.
+Families that are interested in establishing a permanent memorial are invited to call the Synagogue office.

+Loved ones may also be remembered through the establishment of an endowment fund, the dedication of a seat in the Sanctuary, the inscription of a prayer book or by sponsoring a Synagogue project which would reflect the interests of the departed family and friends.
+For more information on a wide range of memorial and giving opportunities, please call the Executive Director of Beth Tzedec Congregation, at 416-781-3514 ext.
+211.

+This handbook is not meant to be an exhaustive explanation of all matters relating to mourning patterns.
+It is intended to be of ready assistance to you in a time of need.
+There are a number of very good books which deal with Judaism and mourning.

+A Short Bibliography